For information on the Vaccine against Covid -19 please see this helpful blog:

 Please try to get this information out to people whose first language is not English.

-Latest healthcare advice from Doctors of the World in 60 languages – in partnership with Clear Voice, Red Cross and Migrant Help.
+Healthcare advice from Doctors of the World in 60 languages – in partnership with Clear Voice, Red Cross and Migrant Help.
 Includes video and audio files and animations to come.
+See also their Translated health Information for Patients page covering a range of health topics, including coronavirus and migrants’ healthcare rights in the UK, and come in a variety of formats including the brilliant Infographic on Migrants Right to Healthcare.

 Government Covid-19 guidance.
 Currently available in: Arabic, French, Mandarin, Cantonese, Bengali, Polish, Portuguese, Punjabi, Urdu, Gujerati and Welsh